-The only reason we have not done this one yet is that we are going back and forth on combinations.
+We have not done this one yet because we are going back and forth on combinations.
 Getting to the continent of Africa is tiresome and expensive.
-If you are traveling this far, I think it’s a must if you combine it with a few other destinations for it to make sense.
+If you are traveling this far, I think it’s a must if you combine it with a few other destinations to make sense.

 Greenland – Bucket List Idea #7

 Greenland is a new bucket lister for me.
 I’ve been reading many articles of late, and from what I can tell, it rivals Iceland.
 The challenge, as with many different locations, is logistics.
 As of 2019, only two airlines fly to Greenland: Air Greenland and Air Iceland.
 And, there are no budget-friendly tickets to be had.
 It will cost a minimum of $1k per person to visit this country.

 India – Maharashtra Splendor – Bucket List Idea #8

 A royal train ride, considered to be one of the most luxurious in the world, this train ride takes seven nights.
 I spent six months in India, and I loved it.
 It’s about as un-American as you can find.
 A place that is crazy yet functions and hosts some of the most impressive palaces.
-It’s no secret that India is still a third world country and is challenged with issues like poverty and sanitation.
+It’s no secret that India is still a third-world country and is challenged with issues like poverty and sanitation.
 Regardless, the word luxury takes on a different meaning in India.
 It’s in a league of its own, decadent and then some.
-And, unlike Dubai, that is known for luxury India is old school, or shall we say old money.
+Unlike Dubai, which is known for luxury, India is old school, or shall we say old money.
 The Maharashtra Splendor route is Mumbai – Vadodara – Palitana – Sasan Gir – Somnath – Little Rann of Kutch – Modhera – Patan – Nashik – Mumbai.

 The Maldives – Bucket List Idea #9